ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

-.. warning:: Launching MAPDL in ``'-smp'`` mode to avoid distributing processing because it is not supported by the MAPDL Math module.
+.. warning:: Launching MAPDL in ``'-smp'`` mode to avoid distributing processing because it is not supported by the MAPDL Krylov module.

+This section defines the geometry parameters and analysis settings.
+As mentioned earlier, the geometry is a cylinder defined by its radius (``cyl_r``) and its length (``cyl_L``).

 Parameters definition
 ~~~~~~~~~~~~~~~~~~~~~